Skip to main content

 Whenever the child leaves the premises on an excursion:

-• a risk assessment and management process is undertaken;
+• a risk assessment and management process is undertaken

-• a supervision plan specific to the excursion is developed and implemented;
+• a supervision plan specific to the excursion is developed and implemented

 • parents have given prior written approval of their child’s participation, location and method of travel for:

-• regular excursions at the time of enrolment;
+• regular excursions at the time of enrolment

-• special excursions prior to the excursion taking place; and
+• special excursions prior to the excursion taking place and

-Documentation required (written or digital) #
+Documentation required (written or digital)#

 A record of excursions that includes:

-• the excursion supervision plan;
+• the excursion supervision plan

-• completed risk assessment and management process; and
+• completed risk assessment and management process

 • evidence of parental permission and approval of location and method of travel for regular and special outings or excursions.